alpatou/ansible-arch/README.md

 ansible-playbook --inventory hosts --connection=local main.yml --ask-become-pass
 ```

-If you don't want to use the `packages` role, you can modify `ansible/main.yml` and delete the role.
+If you don't want to use the `packages` role, you can modify `ansible/main.yml` and delete the role..